Creamy Pumpkin Mashed Potatoes

 -

-Peel the Yukon Gold potatoes and cut them into even 1 1/2 inch chunks for consistent cooking.
+Peel the Yukon Gold potatoes and cut them into even 1-inch chunks so they cook at the same rate.

 -

-Place potatoes in a large pot, cover with cold water by about 1 inch, add a generous pinch of salt, and bring to a boil over high heat.
+Stir in a generous pinch of salt, then bring the pot to a gentle boil over medium-high heat.

-Reduce to a lively simmer and cook until very tender when pierced with a fork, 12 to 15 minutes.
+Reduce to a simmer and cook until the potatoes are very tender, 12 to 15 minutes.

 -

-While the potatoes cook, combine the pumpkin puree, butter, and warmed half-and-half in a small saucepan over low heat until steaming but not boiling.
+While the potatoes simmer, combine the pumpkin puree, half-and-half, and butter in a small saucepan.

 -